- Why Migrate from Exchange 2013 to Exchange Online in Office 365?

 What Is the Process for Migrating from Exchange Server 2013 to Office 365?

-- The existing Exchange 2013 Active Directory accounts will have to be synchronized with Azure Active Directory in Office 365 using Azure AD Connect.
-This is necessary to provide users a single identity to access on-premises applications and cloud services such as Microsoft 365 and maintain a Global Address List between on-premises and the cloud.
+Initially, it’s crucial to synchronize your existing Exchange 2013 Active Directory accounts with Azure Active Directory in Office 365.
+This synchronization is achieved through Azure AD Connect.
+This step provides users a unified identity for accessing on-premises applications and cloud services like Microsoft 365.
+It also maintains a consistent Global Address List between on-premises and the cloud.

-- Move the existing Exchange 2013 mailboxes to Exchange Online.
-This involves performing a remote mailbox move request that allows the movement of existing mailboxes instead of creating new user mailboxes and importing user information to Exchange Online.
-In the case of Exchange Server 2013, the Mailbox Replication Proxy Service (MRSProxy) has to be enabled for the on-premises server, and then the remote move migration wizard on the Office 365 tab in the EAC (Exchange Admin Center) can be used to move the mailboxes to the cloud.
+The next step involves transferring your existing Exchange 2013 mailboxes to Exchange Online.
+This is accomplished by executing a remote mailbox move request, which moves the existing mailboxes rather than creating new ones or importing user information.
+For Exchange Server 2013, the Mailbox Replication Proxy Service (MRSProxy) must be enabled on the on-premises server.
+Afterward, the migration can be initiated using the remote move migration wizard in the Office 365 tab within the Exchange Admin Center (EAC).

-- Configure Office 365 license management by group membership based on factors such as the email namespace design, current, and target routing topology, firewalling, ports, and protocols.
+To ensure proper functionality, you must configure Office 365 license management based on group membership.
+Consider various factors such as the design of the email namespace, the existing and target routing topology, firewall settings, and required ports and protocols.

-- Finally, if the organization is using a legacy archiving or journaling system with Exchange Server 2013, the same configuration might not work with Exchange Online in Office 365/ Microsoft 365.
-Ensure that the archives are imported after migrating the emails to Office 365.
+Suppose your organization employs a legacy archiving or journaling system alongside Exchange Server 2013.
+In that case, it’s essential to note that the same configuration may not seamlessly function with Exchange Online in Office 365 or Microsoft 365.
+After migrating the emails to Office 365, import the archives.

 Migrate Exchange 2013 to Office 365 with Apps4Rent